 The Chinese participants visit Washington D.C. and one to two other cities in the U.S. while the American journalists will visit Beijing, another mainland China city and Hong Kong.
 Following these study tours, all Chinese and American journalists meet for a 2-day dialogue to share their travel experiences and observations and to exchange opinions on how media coverage of each country can be improved.

 Theme: "New US-China Relationship"

-The 4th China-United States Journalists Exchange is scheduled for October 25-November 9, 2013.
-At the recent Presidential Summit at Sunnylands, California, President Obama and President Xi met informally to discuss a wide range of topics including China’s economic and military growth; stability and security in the Asia-Pacific region; working as equal partners on global challenges such as cyber activities, climate change and renewable energy cooperation; and nuclear programs in North Korea and Iran.
-The 2013 Exchange will provide opportunities for Chinese and US journalists to explore the dynamics of this evolving and fluid great-powers relationship, and the impact that changes will have on economic, social, cultural and political activities in China and the United States.
-The journalists will meet with government and business leaders, academics, journalists, non-governmental organizations and other members of Chinese and American communities.
+The 4th China-United States Journalists Exchange took place October 25-November 9, 2013.
+At the Presidential Summit at Sunnylands, California, President Obama and President Xi met informally to discuss a wide range of topics including China’s economic and military growth; stability and security in the Asia-Pacific region; working as equal partners on global challenges such as cyber activities, climate change and renewable energy cooperation; and nuclear programs in North Korea and Iran.
+The 2013 Exchange provided opportunities for Chinese and US journalists to explore the dynamics of this evolving and fluid great-powers relationship, and the impact that changes would have on economic, social, cultural and political activities in China and the United States.
+The journalists met with government and business leaders, academics, journalists, non-governmental organizations and other members of Chinese and American communities.

 October 25-November 9, 2013 for US participants

 Beijing, Nanchang in Jiangxi, and Hong Kong

 Washington, DC; New York City; and Seattle, Washington

 All participants met in Honolulu for a 2-day concluding dialogue.

 The program covered all air transportation, lodging, and program-related ground transportation and meals for participating journalists.